drogatkin/MediaChest/README.md

      The purpose of the program
      ~~~~~~~~~~~~~~~~~~~~~~~~~~
   The MediaChest is a powerful organizer of multimedia data on your computer.
-  In addition, it provides sharing copabilities as e-mailing, ftping, httping,
+  In addition, it provides sharing capabilities as e-mailing, ftping, httping,
   nntping for organized multimedia files.
 The program is capable to show and use
   in categorization a specific information saved in auxiliary headers of
   multimedia files, like Exif or ID3 tags.
 MediaChest supports also additional